tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

     public static String valueOf(Object obj) { ... }

-The double colon is called the delimiter, when we use it, we're not invoking the method, just _referencing_ it.
+The double colon is called the _delimiter_.
+When we use it, we're not invoking the method, just _referencing_ it.
 So remember not to add brackets on the end.

     String::valueOf(); // <-- error